 Cor de la Bryere pedigree

-[For a full discussion of the jumper trait, and its main root lines in both the Trotter and the Thoroughbred see Standardbred Sport Horses.]
+[For a full discussion of the jumper trait, and its main root lines in both the Trotter and the Thoroughbred see Standardbred Sport Horses or the analysis of the Show Jumper Hall of Fame inductees dominant bloodlines.]

 Corde carries on both sides of his pedigree Bachelors Double 6x6, sex-balanced, as well as Cicero 5x7 through a son and daughter also.
 Cicero, a son of St. Simon is also balanced and reinforced with a sister: Weir.
-Sex-balancing completes the genetic package that made the champion--it gives you the whole thing (sex-linked characteristics), therefore is something we should strive to build into our lineages (See Tesio Methods).
+Sex-balancing completes the genetic package that made the champion--it gives you the whole thing (sex-linked characteristics), therefore is something we should strive to build into our lineages.

 The Rantzau half of Corde has, in addition to Son-in-Law/Cicero/Bachelors Double, duplications also in a sex-balanced presence of Rabelais, Ajax and Royal Hampton.
 Rantzau, a full Thoroughbred, was a magnificent sire of jumpers and stallions.
 His success as a sire was to consistently pass on excellence in sport and breeding stock.